kldarek/skok/_posts/2021-12-06-the-future-of-machine-learning-tools.md

+---
+toc: false
+layout: post
+description: My take on trends in machine learning tooling and predictions for the future.
+categories: [machine learning, tools]
-# The Future of Machine Learning Tools
+title: The Future of Machine Learning Tools
+---

 There&#39;s an important choice all of us need to make regularly, and that is where to spend our time and energy.
 Especially in a field as broad as machine learning, it might be reasonable to focus on an area that has a future potential.
 I&#39;ve prepared a few predictions for myself and would like to share them broadly.
 I hope some of you will challenge my thinking and improve it!